-If you are convinced you want to at least try selling your home yourself, come up with a good pricing, marketing and sales strategies to be successful—success follows knowledge, skill, hard work, a plan and dedication to the task at hand—not luck.
+If you are convinced you to want to at least try selling your home yourself, come up with good pricing, marketing, and sales strategies to be successful—success follows knowledge, skill, hard work, a plan and dedication to the task at hand—not luck.
 Learn disclosure laws ever seller must be compliant, understand contract law, know the true value of your home—Zestimate doesn’t cut it—and be available to show your home when buyers want to see your home during the week and weekends, too.

 Associate Broker, ABR, CRS, GRI, e-PRO, SFR